Mano-el-Mano/exam/README.md

 Customer requirements:

 ```
-Here at Kristoffer's Cadillac service business is bomming!
+Here at our Cadillac service business is bomming!
 We want to replace our legacy car rental system we a newer and more scalable application, so we can start renting out more cars.
 We have a hard time orchestrating car reservations, customer reviews, business process and logging in our legacy system.
 It is an older system built with a Cobol mainframe.